tnahs/readstor/book/src/02-templates/02-03-structure-modes.md

 ```

 When selected, the template is rendered to the output directory and placed
 inside a directory named after its `group`.
-This useful if there are multiple
+This is useful if multiple template
-templates being rendered to the same directory or when multiple templates are
+groups are being rendered to the same directory.
-intended to be part of a single ouput.

 ```plaintext
 [output-directory]